HL7/davinci-deqm/input/pagecontent/index.md

 *Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
 {:.stu-note}

-- [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.

-- [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

 - [Examples]\: List of all the examples used in this guide.

 - [Downloads]\: This page provides links to downloadable artifacts.

-- [Terminology]\: This page lists code systems and value sets defined in this guide.

-- [Operations]\: This page lists the Operation that is defined in this guide to exchange Gaps in Care Report.

 ### Background
 {: #background}